 Attacks on computer systems and technology are increasing, making cyber security a growing discipline.
 With a shortage of experts to deal with the threat, graduates with the right skills are likely to be in high demand.

 The BSc (Hons) Applied Cyber Security degree is a practical course where you will work with industry to become a highly skilled graduate.
 Through projects and study, you will learn how to keep computer systems free of interference and find solutions to real-life problems.

 You will work directly on ‘live briefs’ from industry, so your training will stay relevant and address current issues and topics.
 This hands-on approach will also enable you to gain industry contacts and understand what will be expected of you in the workplace when you graduate.

 This Applied Cyber Security degree is part of the National Cyber Security Academy, which brings the University, Welsh Government and industry experts together to tackle the skills gap and create experts who can fight against cybercrime.

-USW's Applied Cyber Security degree has three main themes: penetration testing, digital forensics, and governance.
+USW's Applied Cyber Security degree has three main themes: secure systems, digital forensics, and governance.
 During the first year, you will study all three topics, then you can specialise in one of these fields as you progress through your studies.

 You will study in our Secure Operations Centre, which is equipped with specialist cyber security software and facilities.
 You will also have mentors from the industry and the University who will support and guide you.
 This workplace environment emulates what it's like to work in cyber security, so it diﬀers from traditional classroom-based teaching.
 Given this nature of the degree, assessments are entirely project-based.